Tableau Tool

 • It provides a well-defined overview of your data.

-• This is mostly used in solving business decisions.
-It helps you to make better decisions.
+• It is mainly useful in making business decisions.
+Additionally, It helps you to make better decisions.

 What is Tableau?

-• Tableau is a data visualization software company focused on Business Intelligence.
+• Tableau Power BI is a data visualization software company focused on Business Intelligence.
 It is a visual analytics platform transforming how we use data to solve problems.

-• It is used to create the visualization, connect with data and also share visualize dashboards with other users.
+• It creates visualization, connects with data, and shares visual dashboards with other users.

-• Provides many products, like Tableau Desktop, Tableau Online, Tableau Reader, Tableau Public, and Tableau Server.
+• Tableau Desktop, Tableau Online, Tableau Reader, Tableau Public, and Tableau Server are some of its products.

 • Tableau Desktop: